php-fig/fig-standards/proposed/phpdoc.md

 11. `null`: the element to which this type applies is a `NULL` value or, in technical terms, does not exist.

-    A big difference compared to `void` is that this type is used in any situation where the described element may at any given time contain an explicit `NULL` value.
+    Compared to `void`, this type is used in any situation where the described element may at any given time contain an explicit `NULL` value.

-    **Example 1:**
     ```php
     /**
      * @return null